oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 export OKTA_OAUTH2_AUDIENCE=https://menu-api.okta.com
 ```

+At startup, these properties will be read using [spring-dotenv](https://github.com/paulschwarz/spring-dotenv), already included in the project dependencies.
 Set the value of `your-auth0-domain` to the active tenant returned by the command:

 ```shell
 auth0 tenants list